 The prevalence of gum (periodontitis) disease among adult Americans is rising alarmingly.
 According to studies, 86% of this population suffers from the illness.
-Does heredity have a part in such high numbers?
+Is periodontal disease hereditary have a part in such high numbers?
 This article will briefly explain it.

 Gum disease is a serious disorder that can affect your teeth and gums.
 It is caused by bacteria that live in the mouth.
 They feed on sugars that are in foods and drinks, producing plaque.
 This plaque provides the perfect environment for the bacteria to multiply and cause gum disease and tooth decay.